 1. Attendance Tracking for Employee Accountability

-TimeWorksExpress helps you know when remote employees are working.
+Apps like TimeWorksExpress help you know when remote employees are working.
 They clock in with their phone, tablet, or laptop.
-Managers have oversight from wherever they are working. as well This is how virtual teams manage employee timekeeping in 2019.
+Managers have oversight from wherever they are working. as well.

 2. Document Management